-- A. The program's peer evaluation policy. (\) - B. The program director's explanation of how the peer evaluation was applied in this case. (\) - C. A letter, prepared by the program director, which presents the brief minutes of the meeting of the program faculty.
-The letter should identify the members present and confirm that they discussed the teaching, scholarship, and service of the candidate.
-For the teaching review, the program's discussion should be conducted in light of its peer review policy, and the chair's minutes should summarize this part of the review.
-The letter should be available for review by the members present, including the chair of the home department, who attends this meeting. (\)
+- A. The program's policy for peer evaluation. () - B. The program director's explanation of how the peer review policy was applied in this case. () - C. A brief statement prepared by the chair, of the program meeting(s), indicating: - Time and place of the meeting or meetings - Identification of the tenured members as present or absent.
+The absence of qualified members must be explained. - Confirmation that the university's standards for tenure (as set out in the Faculty Handbook) were reviewed. - Statement attesting that the candidate's teaching, scholarship, and service were reviewed. - Confirmation that the department's discussion of teaching was conducted in light of its peer evaluation policy The chair's minutes should summarize this part of the review.

+This statement should be available for review by the members present, including the chair of the home department, who attends this meeting. ()